The Best MOD Converter Tools: 6 Top Picks for 2026

 Open VLC, choose Media > Convert/Save, pick the MOD file, choose the H.264 + MP3 (MP4) profile, and hit Start.

-In our testing, VLC was slower than HandBrake on the same 1.8 GB clip, but it’s the only tool here that doesn’t ask you to install another app if you already use it as a media player.
-Quality was slightly softer than HandBrake’s output at equivalent bitrates.
+VLC is slower than HandBrake at the same settings, but it’s the only tool here that doesn’t ask you to install another app if you already use it as a media player.
+Quality is slightly softer than HandBrake’s output at equivalent bitrates.

 VLC fills the slot that MPEG Stream Clip used to occupy on lists like this.
 Squared 5 hasn’t updated MPEG Stream Clip since 2013, and the macOS build no longer launches on Apple Silicon without compatibility shims, so we don’t recommend it as a current option.